 Hilary joined the RFC service in 2018 and covers the Chinchilla and Miles areas working in a part time capacity.
 Hilary has had experience previously with Drought assistance on a federal and state level.
 Hilary runs a cattle grazing property in partnership her husband and understands and appreciates the effects that climatic and commodity price fluctuations have on businesses and individuals.
 Hilary is also involved in her local community.

-Hilary holds a Diploma of Agriculture and Rural Business Management as well as being a Justice of the Peace (Qualified).
-Hilary has applied for her Diploma in Community Services (Financial Counselling).
+Hilary holds a Diploma of Agriculture and Rural Business Management and a Diploma in Financial Counselling as well as being a Justice of the Peace (Qualified).

 Nathan has resided in the Maranoa region for 25 years and commenced as a Rural Financial Counsellor with the service in August 2014.
 Nathan holds a Bachelor of Business (Accountancy), Bachelor of Mathematics, Diploma of Community Services (Financial Counselling) and a certificate in Mental Health First Aid.
 Having previously worked in accounting and financial management, Nathan still enjoys assisting his family on the weekends with their mixed farming property.